 The most seamless way to send a secure and large file is to use a portal.
 The terms of service (TOS) for Google Apps for Business state that all data stored in your Google Drive belongs to your business and not Google.
+If you are running a business they are newtechnology can help you in your company like for example good payroll management system for startups.
 That data is also NOT subject to be searched by Google’s public data crawlers.
 Files sent via Sharing from Google Drive are SSL encrypted and protected via a logon password.
 There is no additional software or configuration required for the recipient to open the received file.
 If they do not have a Google account, Google will authenticate them via their preferred email.

 Traditional email also limits email message attachments to a size of about 10MB.
 Different email service providers allow different amounts, but never more than 50MB.
 In todays age of digital videos, photographs, MP3s, and 20,000 page PDFs, 10-50MB can be a tiny piece of a file.

 Google Apps will allow you to send any size file.
 The only limit is the 30GB quota on your Google Apps for Business account.
 Even that can be increased to near unlimited for very little per month.

 - Verify that you are logged in with your Google Apps for Business (WORK) account and not your personal Gmail account.